Mattityah/Gioco-Geometry/README.md

 — What it is

 A browser-based image effects lab.
-Upload any image and transform it through three distinct rendering engines: halftone geometry, CRT screen simulation, and ASCII character mapping.
+Upload any image and transform it through six rendering engines: halftone geometry, literal dithering, a Ben-Day dot screen, a black-mask vectorizer, an organic-shape destroyer, and a printed-circuit generator.

 Everything runs locally in your browser.
 No server.
 No account.
 No data collected.
 No internet required after the first load.